 17.1.
 Teaching Assistantships

 Teaching assistantships are the chief source of financial support to our graduate students.
-The quarterly salary for a Teaching Assistant at 50% (the regular load for all graduate students) was $6,426.51 in 2015-16.
-In the summer, students may also have a TAship and advanced students (those with an MA) are eligible to teach as Teaching Associates.
+In the summer, students may also work as TAs and advanced students are eligible to teach as Teaching Associates.

 Please note that paychecks are issued at the end of the pay period.
 Thus, your first paycheck will not arrive until Nov.
 1; the last paycheck arrives July 1.
 You may split your fall quarter salary into four payments, receiving checks Oct.1, Nov.
 1, Dec.
 1 and Jan.
 1. This option is only available for the fall quarter.
 You need to contact the Graduate Program Assistant and fill out all employment paperwork prior to September 1 if you would like to take the 4 paycheck option for fall.
 With a TAship, it is possible to defer payment of fees until the arrival of your first paycheck.
 Please contact the BARC office for this.
 Also, in emergencies, it is possible to borrow against your first paycheck.
 See 17.6, “emergency loans.”